Keyairra-S-Wright/grace-shopper/README.md

 - npm install
 - npm run start-dev
 - view in localhost: 8080
+- create an account or login using username: kwright@email.com password:keyairra123

-This is a prototype of an e-commerce platform that will allow clients to create, manage and run an e-commerce site.
+This is a prototype of an e-commerce platform that will allow admins to create, manage and run an e-commerce site.
 Technologies used include Node.js, Sequelize, Express, React-Redux, and Material UI.

 Developers on this project include:
     - Almendra Estrada